Encore Restaurant Lounge

 • Bar area

 Geez I didn’t know the numbers got so high!
 My friend recommended it and the drive alone was an adventure.
-Freaking far… it’s super easy to drive right by because the only signage is on the door and there’s no lights.
+Freaking far… it’s super easy to drive right by because the only signage is on the door and there are no lights.
 Definitely a place that has been around for ages that only locals would know about.

 I’m not a fan of the brothel like lighting, it definitely needs a restaurant makeover.